 Making your energy efficient home improvements doesn’t mean you have to break the bank.
 By making smaller, more simple upgrades, you can still make a big impact.
 Upgrades like:

 - Checking and changing air filters

-- Changing the direction of your ceiling fans in the winter and summer (this could save up to 15% of heating costs!)
+- Changing directions of ceiling fans can save 15% on heating costs!)